 We have made it easy for you to change the address of your Canadian corporation, whether the new address is in the same province or whether you are moving provinces.

-Follow the prompts and set up a free account at Tobuso’s website.
-By using the Tobuso platform, you can rest easy knowing that the correct documents will be generated and circulated for e-signature, proper filings will be made with Corporations Canada, and your minute book will automatically be updated.
+Just visit our address change page and follow the prompts.
+By using the Tobuso platform, you can rest easy knowing that the correct documents will be generated and circulated for e-signature, proper filings will be made with government registries, and your minute book will automatically be updated.

 We hope this article gives you a better understanding of how to change the address of your federal corporation in Canada.
-If you want to learn more about Tobuso, just visit our site or go ahead and sign up for free today!
+If you want to learn more about Tobuso, just visit our site or go ahead and set up a free account today!